Generic Name: Fosphenytoin sodium

 Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan hypersensitivity

-Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS), also known as Multiorgan hypersensitivity, has been reported in patients taking antiepileptic drugs, including phenytoin.
+Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS), also known as Multiorgan hypersensitivity, has been reported in patients taking antiepileptic drugs, including phenytoin and Fosphenytoin sodium injection.
 Some of these events have been fatal or life-threatening.
 DRESS typically, although not exclusively, presents with fever, rash, and/or lymphadenopathy, in association with other organ system involvement, such as hepatitis, nephritis, hematological abnormalities, myocarditis, or myositis sometimes resembling an acute viral infection.
 Eosinophilia is often present.
 Because this disorder is variable in its expression, other organ systems not noted here may be involved.
 It is important to note that early manifestations of hypersensitivity, such as fever or lymphadenopathy, may be present even though rash is not evident.
 If such signs or symptoms are present, the patient should be evaluated immediately.
-Fosphenytoin should be discontinued if an alternative etiology for the signs or symptoms cannot be established.
+Fosphenytoin sodium injection should be discontinued if an alternative etiology for the signs or symptoms cannot be established.

 Cases of acute hepatotoxicity, including infrequent cases of acute hepatic failure, have been reported with phenytoin.
 These events may be part of the spectrum of DRESS or may occur in isolation.
 Other common manifestations include jaundice, hepatomegaly, elevated serum transaminase levels, leukocytosis, and eosinophilia.
 The clinical course of acute phenytoin hepatotoxicity ranges from prompt recovery to fatal outcomes.
-In these patients with acute hepatotoxicity, Fosphenytoin should be immediately discontinued and not readministered.
+In these patients with acute hepatotoxicity, Fosphenytoin sodium injection should be immediately discontinued and not readministered.

 Hematopoietic complications, some fatal, have occasionally been reported in association with administration of phenytoin.
 These have included thrombocytopenia, leukopenia, granulocytopenia, agranulocytosis, and pancytopenia with or without bone marrow suppression.